PaddlePaddle/VisionTools/datareader/README.md

 ### Features
   * easy to compose flexible pipelines of preprocessing
-  * fast image processing implemented in c++
+  * fast image processing implemented in c++ or using multiprocess based on shared memory IPC
-  * stream data processing for large datasets which maybe not possible to store in local disk
+  * stream data processing for large dataset which maybe not possible to store in local disk
   * support lua embedding for image processing

 ---